cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/AWS.md

 1. Ensure your aws account has the correct permissions

     - You will need an [IAM](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) user that can create access-keys and modify your billing settings.
+    - You can use the CloudFormation template file [ccf-athena.yaml](https://github.com/ThoughtWorks-Cleantech/cloud-carbon-footprint/blob/trunk/cloudformation/ccf-athena.yaml) to automate the creation of a role that allows the Cloud Carbon Footprint application to read Cost and Usage Reports via AWS Athena.

 2. Enable the Cost and Usage Billing AWS feature.